alcode-10/appointment_system/README.md

    ```
    node index.js
    ```
-   Your API should be running on `http://localhost:5000`
+   Your API should be running on `http://localhost:5000(or any other port you like`

 ---